 Children's health and welfare are effectively promoted because the staff lead by example to ensure children learn through daily routines and activities.
 For example, children are learning why careful hand washing after using the toilet and before handling or eating food is important to their good health.
 Staff talk about healthy eating and provide practical activities to promote their awareness.
-Snack time routines are captured as spontaneous opportunities for children to practise counting, problem solving and social skills.
+Snack time routines are captured as learning opportunities as children help to prepare and serve the healthy snacks offered each day.

 Staff work in close partnership with parents and others to support children with special educational needs and/or disabilities to benefit from attending the setting.
-Robust systems are in place to observe, check and record children's progress and parents' contributions are actively sought to inform planning for their children s next steps.
+Robust systems are in place to observe, check and record children's progress and parents-contributions are actively sought to inform planning for their children's next steps.
 The well-compiled detailed learning journeys efficiently track children's progress.
-The setting effectively recognises the uniqueness of each child and supports every child so that no individual is disadvantaged.
-This means children have positive and enthusiastic attitudes towards learning and make good progress according to their starting points and capabilities.
+This setting effectively recognises the uniqueness of each child and supports every child so that no individual is disadvantaged.
+This means children develop positive and enthusiastic attitudes towards learning and make good progress according to their starting points and capabilities.